iml-assess/mackerel_onlinesurvey/README.md

 "Informal survey of Canadian Atlantic mackerel commercial, recreational and bait fishers."

-Raw data is private is available on the repositry.
+Sensitive raw data is unavailable on the repositry.